Meta Description Examples for Homepages, Blogs & Businesses

-Search engines, like Google, can choose to display the meta description in search results or bypass your meta description and show whatever they want or deem more important for the specific search query.
+Search engines, like Google, can display the meta description in search results, bypass your meta description, and show whatever they want or deem more critical for the specific search query.

 Yoast says this: